Book Review of “A Place Called Winter” by Patrick Gale.

 It seems futile to continue talking about this novel, since I’ll only become more effusive if I do, and that’s terribly boring.
 In short, I can find fault with absolutely nothing here.
 Gale’s writing, characters, story and settings all come together to make for a compelling read that I cannot recommend more highly, and it deserves a full five out of five stars!

-“A Place Called Winter” by Patrick Gale is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“A Place Called Winter” by Patrick Gale is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.